Replacement Possibilities for Multiple Missing Anterior Teeth

 For many patients who are missing three or more anterior teeth, an implant-supported FPD may be the best choice, especially if the remaining teeth would not make good abutments because of their structural condition.

 The one challenge we still have with replacing multiple missing anterior teeth with implants is placing an implant for every missing anterior tooth.
 To date, it’s very difficult to manage the gingival esthetic outcome when an implant is used for every missing anterior tooth.
-Typically, separating implants with a pontic - except for adjacent central incisor implants - produces a more predictable esthetic result.
+Typically, separating implants with a pontic produces a more predictable esthetic result, except for adjacent central incisor implants.

 Tooth-supported removable partial denture

-Using a removable appliance also has the side benefit of being able to ridge lap prosthetic soft tissue over the facial of the ridge and up under the lip, moving the junction of the acrylic and patients tissue out of sight in a high smile.
-The use of a similar ridge lap is possible for pontics, but is usually contraindicated over implant abutments in any fixed restoration, as it makes oral hygiene for the implants nearly impossible.
+Using a removable appliance also has the side benefit of being able to ridge-lap prosthetic soft tissue over the facial of the ridge and up under the lip, moving the junction of the acrylic and patient’s tissue out of sight in a high smile.
+The use of a similar ridge lap is possible for pontics, but is usually contraindicated over implant abutments in any fixed restoration because it makes oral hygiene for the implants nearly impossible.

 Implant-supported removable partial denture

-One of the areas that implants are very effective is as abutments for removable partial dentures.
-No matter how significant the ridge defect, if there is enough bone to anchor the implant, an implant-supported RPD can be excellent esthetically.
+One of the areas where implants are very effective is as abutments for removable partial dentures.
+No matter how significant the ridge defect, if there’s enough bone to anchor the implant, an implant-supported RPD can be excellent esthetically.
 In addition, the adjacent natural teeth don’t have to be involved in the prosthesis in any way.
-Two different approaches are typically used to retain the RPD to the implants, bars, or locator type attachments.
+Two different approaches are typically used to retain the RPD to the implants, bars, or locator-type attachments.
 Both work well, but the design has to stabilize the prosthesis to the torsional rotation that occurs when incising on the missing anterior teeth.